IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Lab_1/ReadMe.md

 ![alt text][pic3]

-Or you can click on the link from the home page and this will take you to the IBM ACE Designer page.
+Or you can click on the **Menu -> Design -> Integration** from the home page and this will take you to the IBM ACE Designer page.

 ![alt text][des1]

 2\.
 You should be on the App Connect Designer home page.
 On the left menu select the Dashboard icon.
-Once on the Dashboard page on the right side select *New** and click on **Flows for an API**.
+Once on the Dashboard page on the right side select **New** and click on **Flows for an API**.

 ![alt text][des2]